nuoxoxo/cs50x.me/week9/finance/README.md

             return apology("Passwords don't match.")

         else:

+            ## INSERT the new user into users:
+            ## store a hash of the password, not the password itself
+            ## Hash the user’s password with generate_password_hash

             #check_username = len(db.execute("SELECT * FROM users WHERE username = {username}", username=request.form.get("username")))
             if len(db.execute("SELECT * FROM users WHERE username = ?", request.form.get("username"))) != 0:
                 return apology("This username already taken.
 Please choose another one.")